DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-new.md

 * instances of the `LogFormatting` typeclass, to specify transformations to output.

-To trace a message of a type like TraceAddBlockEvent we need to construct a matching __Trace__ TraceAddBlockEvent.
+To trace a message of a type like `TraceAddBlockEvent` we need to construct a matching `Trace TraceAddBlockEvent`.
 The `mkCardanoTracer` function is doing this for us.
 The `mkCardanoTracer` gets as arguments the trace backends: `trStdout`, `trForward` and `mbTrEkg`, and a composed `name`, which is prepended to its namespace.

-Before the trace can be used we need to configure it with calling the configureTracers function with the tracers and an configuration.
+Before the trace can be used we need to configure it with calling the configureTracers function with the tracers and a configuration.

 To actually emit a trace, given a __message__ and a corresponding __Trace__, the `traceWith` function needs to be used: